GCBL-NIAB/Fasta2Lineage/README.md

 # Configuration
 <br/>

-* Open the configuration file and make changes in the "parameter section" if databases are already downloaded or other parameters as per available computational resources
+* Open the configuration file and make changes in the "parameter section".
+Provide path of NT database if database are already available and other parameters as per available computational resources.

 > perl configuration.pl